-If you want to pay in a foreign currency cheque from a bank outside the UK, Channel Islands or Isle of Man, we'll check whether we can accept it.
+If you want to pay in a foreign currency or pounds sterling cheque from a bank outside the UK, Channel Islands or Isle of Man, we'll check whether we can accept it.

 There may be exchange controls that mean we can't.
 If we can accept it, you'll be responsible for our charges and any charges made by the foreign bank or agent we use.
-We'll take these charges from the account you want the cheque paid into.

 We have to either collect or negotiate the cheque.
-If it's in a different currency to the account, we'll convert this to pounds sterling first.
+If it's in a different currency to the account, we'll convert this to pounds sterling first using the HSBC Exchange Rate.
 If you have a Currency Account, we'll then convert it to the currency of your account.
 We'll use our standard exchange rate.